appijumbo/Git-Github-for-Newbies/README.md

 I’ve decided to re-do nodeschool’s ‘Git-it’ course but this time adding the GitKraken GUI to mirror the same course topics.

-To discuss how to use git, with the following (hopefully) memorable headings of
+To discuss how to use git, with the following (hopefully) memorable headings of:

   1) Github; a hub where pros show code